-If your goal is to make a specific color pop rather than blend in, it is always better to go with a complementary color scheme.
+If your goal is to make a specific color pop rather than blend in, it is always better to go with a complementary teal color scheme.
 Complementary colors are those that are opposite to one another on the ROYGBIV color wheel.

 The primary effect of complementary colors is that visually, they create a contrast.
 This, in turn, helps make individual colors stand out, which is ideal if you want to draw attention to your clothing, home decor, or artwork.

 So, if you are looking for a singular answer to the question, “What color looks good with teal?”, one answer would be coral.
 Coral is on its opposite side on the color wheel, and as such can be considered its designated complementary color.

 What contrasting colors go well with teal?

-If you are seeking more colors that look good with teal besides coral, it is important to always remember the impact of complementary colors.
+If you are seeking more color ideas that look good with teal besides coral, it is important to always remember the impact of complementary colors.
 This is why you will oftentimes find that colors starkly different from teal are the very ones that help to magnify it most effectively.

 Here are some colors that go with teal:

 - Coral (as mentioned)